 Saint Paul de Vence – The walled city

-Saint Paul de Vence is a stunning fortified village perched on a rocky spur that overlooks Cagnes-sur Mer.
+Saint Paul de Vence is a picturesque fortified village perched on a rocky spur that overlooks Cagnes-sur Mer.

 The village of Saint-Paul became known as Saint Paul de Vence, because of the proximity of Vence.